 Aren’t Ductless Heat Pumps noisy?

-Sometimes folks think that because they operate by exchanging air, Ductless Heat Pumps must be noisy, just like your neighbor's traditional heat pump that reminds you a little of a jet engine.
-A Ductless System is whisper quiet both inside and out.
+Sometimes folks think that because they operate by exchanging air, they must be noisy, just like your neighbor’s traditional heat pump that reminds you a little of a jet engine.
+A ductless system is both quiet inside and out.
 In fact, we have many customers tell us they cannot even tell that their system is on unless they go right up next to the air exchanger or outdoor compressor and feel the air blowing.

 Isn’t a Ductless Heat Pump huge?

 Styles and sizes vary by model and manufacturer, but a typical indoor head is around 12″ tall, 34″ wide and 7″ deep.
 Consider that radiators typically run much bigger than that and take up valuable floor space.
 The same can be said for baseboards and wall heaters that limit furniture placement, not to mention furnaces that need entire closets or small rooms to contain them.
-A Ductless Heat Pump wall-mounted unit only requires a wall, no ductwork, closets, basements or garages.
 The outdoor component is around 24″ tall, 31″ wide and 11″ deep.
-That's about the size of a large suitcase.
+That’s about the size of a large suitcase.
 Traditional heat pumps and air conditioning compressors can be three times that size or more.

-At Alpine Ductless, we think Ductless Heat Pumps are pretty cool-looking, dare we say even beautiful in a modern, streamlined sort of way.
+Ductless indoor units are pretty cool-looking, dare we say even beautiful in a modern, streamlined sort of way.
 We admire their amazing technology and incredible energy efficiency.
 After installing ductless heat pumps in our own homes, we would never consider using traditional heating systems again.
 The customers who have decided to go with ductless are now enjoying energy-efficient, comfortable heating and air conditioning for a fraction of the operating cost of a traditional system.